-But sometimes, not investing in a PSA can get in the way of your MSP business’s growth goals.
+But sometimes, not investing in a Business Automation can get in the way of your MSP business’s growth goals.

 After all, at one point, you reach a state where it’s just not feasible to manually export reports from your ticketing solution and import them into your billing solution for getting the invoices … and so on.

-The right PSA solution can do a lot of this and more for your MSP business.
+The right Business Automation solution can do a lot of this and more for your MSP business.
 But choosing one needs careful consideration — no small task!
-So let’s look at the top ten things you must evaluate before investing in a PSA solution for your MSP business.
+So let’s look at the top ten things you must evaluate before investing in a Business Automation solution for your MSP business.

 Here goes …